 We know that once you fall in love with your TROVE piece, you will never want to take it off.
 However, it's important the follow proper jewelry maintenance to ensure longevity for years to come.

-Our jewelry is thoughtfully handmade using the finest materials including gemstones, Sterling Silver and gold.
+Each piece at TROVE is thoughtfully handmade using the finest materials including gemstones, sterling silver and gold.
 We also use a superior plating process with a thick layer of gold or rose gold called Vermeil to give each piece a lasting finish.
 The best way to care for your jewelry is with some mindful measures about how to wear your pieces, when to take them off and how to store them.

-With that in mind, here are some simple tips to keep your jewelry looking their best for a long time:
+With that in mind, here are some simple tips to extend the life of your jewelry:

 SHOWERING OR SWIMMING